Follow along as we build out a gamified study platform using Trophy with achievements, a daily streak and engaging automated email campaigns.

 directory.
 Feel free to use them or pick others you like!

-To load the sound files into our application, we’ll create a ref for each one, then we simply call the play()
+To load the sound files into our application, we’ll create a ref for each one, then we simply call the play() method on each when we want to actually play the sound:

 The last peice of UI we’ll add will be a dialog to display the user’s study progress, including their streak and any achievements they’ve unlocked so far.